-Here are some fun crafts that are great for sleepover parties that involve the fun of working as a group, but also creating something special that you get to take home.
+Here are some fun crafts that are great for sleepover parties that involve the fun of working as a group, but also creating something special that you get to take home, I did this for my son’s birthday party last year, I was able to find cute 1st birthday outfits for boys, he was extremely happy that day.
 The kids will have fun making the projects but also will have fun knowing they have made a special memento.

 My niece has a message & doodle pillowcase that is now five years old that she absolutely treasures – and she’s not a “crafter”.
 You may also spark a bit of creativity in someone that night by offering a craft project – you never know!